 C. Political Activities mean actions that endorse or oppose a Candidate, a political party, or a political action committee (PAC); taking a position on an issue for the purpose of assisting or opposing a Candidate or political party in a Campaign; or otherwise supporting a Candidate, political party, or PAC in a Campaign.

-D. University Resources for the purposes of this policy means: University funds and purchasing mechanisms, including the Procurement Card; University offices, conference rooms, and other spaces and facilities; University copiers, facsimile machines, computers, and other electronic equipment; University computer networks, websites, social media accounts, e-mail accounts, listservs, and mailing lists; University telephones, and voicemail and mail systems; and University letterhead, stationery, and other supplies.
+E. University Resources for the purposes of this policy means: University funds and purchasing mechanisms, including the Procurement Card; University offices, conference rooms, and other spaces and facilities; University copiers, fax machines, computers, and other electronic equipment; University computer networks, websites, social media accounts, email accounts, listservs, trademarks or intellectual property, and mailing lists; University telephones, and voicemail and mail systems; and University letterhead, stationery, and other supplies.

 III.
 Political Activity Guidelines

-Appearance of a Candidate on campus must be for an educational or informational discussion, forum or talk to the University community, or for a political debate.
-Such appearances must be approved by the President, the Provost, or a Vice President, or in the case of a student group or organization, by the Office of Campus Activities.
+Appearance of a Candidate or their Surrogate or Advocate on campus must be for an educational or informational discussion, forum or talk to the University community, or for a political debate.
+Such appearances must be approved by the President or a delegated representative authorized to approve candidate appearances, and in the case of a student group or organization, by the Office of Campus Activities.